Back

 Market mapping refers to researching all of the companies in a given space, and then plotting them on a grid to better understand where they sit in relation to one another and within the larger ecosystem.
 The process is extremely valuable because it enables private equity and investment banking firms to refine their investment thesis, develop expertise in specific sectors, and identify ideal targets.

-If you’re a dealmaker, market mapping is a core part of your job and something you do on a regular basis.
-But that doesn’t make it any easier.
-While some markets are niche and consist of just a handful of players, imagine that your investment thesis is focused on “marketing technology.”
+If you're a dealmaker, market mapping is a core part of your job and something you do on a regular basis.
+But that doesn't make it any easier.
+Imagine that your investment thesis is focused on "marketing technology."
 You would need to start by identifying all 8,000+ current marketing technology companies!

 Market Mapping Example #1